ultimate271/notes/sanderson/elantris/elantris02.10.sanderson.md

 “All right,” Raoden said appreciatively.
 “I believe you.”

+## Raoden's old Seon, Ien, approaches Raoden, but does not recognize him
 Galladon nodded curtly, his expression saying he was very glad the matter was settled.
 Whatever he was hiding, it wouldn’t come out this day.
 So, instead, Raoden took the opportunity to ask a question that had been bothering him since